Pierre Trudeau: Resignation

 By 1984, the Progressive Conservatives held a substantial lead in opinion polls under their new leader Brian Mulroney, and polls indicated that the Liberals faced all-but-certain defeat if Trudeau led them into the next election.

 On February 29, 1984, a day after what he described as a walk through the snowy streets of Ottawa, Trudeau announced he would not lead the Liberals into the next election.
 He was frequently known to use the term "walk in the snow" as a trope; he claimed to have taken a similar walk in December 1979 before deciding to take the Liberals into the 1980 election.

-Trudeau formally retired on June 30, ending his 15-year tenure as Prime Minister.
+Trudeau formally retired on June 30, ending his 15-year tenure as prime minister.
 He was succeeded by John Turner, a former Cabinet minister under both Trudeau and Lester Pearson.
 Before handing power to Turner, Trudeau took the unusual step of appointing Liberal Senators from Western provinces to his Cabinet.
 He advised Governor General Jeanne Sauvé to appoint over 200 Liberals to patronage positions.
 He and Turner then crafted a legal agreement calling for Turner to advise an additional 70 patronage appointments.
 The sheer volume of appointments, combined with questions about the appointees' qualifications, led to condemnation from across the political spectrum.
-However, an apparent rebound in the polls prompted Turner to call an election for September 1984, almost a year before it was due.
+However, an apparent rebound in the polls prompted Turner to call an election for September 1984.